 Sustainable Agriculture and Food Systems

-Sustainable agriculture is about creating a food system that is efficient, effective, viable, fair, and responsible.
+Sustainable agriculture is about creating a food system that is responsible, justice-oriented, efficient, effective, and viable.
 It’s about farms that can produce food sustainably, as well as humane working conditions, ethical treatment of animals, living wages, fair prices, profitable business models, conservation of biodiversity, resource stewardship, healthy diets and food sovereignty in Indigenous communities.

-At Trent you can grow your own understanding of sustainable agriculture and food.
+At Trent you can develop your own understanding of sustainable agriculture and food.
 Our Sustainable Agriculture and Food Systems Program examines each of the links between farm and table, and their implications for people, the economy, and the planet.
 You will learn about the challenges and benefits of producing and distributing healthy, affordable food in sustainable ways, while preparing for a career in which you can really effect change.